ZainabEid/ZainabEid/README.md

 - 👋 Hi, I’m @ZainabEid
-- 👀 I’m interested in Php Laravel
+- 👀 I’m interested in Software developmnet
-- 🌱 I’m currently learning advanced developping in laravel
+- 🌱 I’m currently creating a porfolio
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a wide range project
-- 📫 How to reach me zainabeidfreelancer@gmail.com
+- 📫 How to reach me zainabeid2012@gmail.com

 <!---
 ZainabEid/ZainabEid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.